Carlos1971Salud/Fine-grained-forecasting-of-COVID-19-trends-at-the-county-level-in-the-United-States/README.md

 - All the Covid-19 Confirmed Data of US Counties are from <a href="https://coronavirus.jhu.edu/">Center for Systems Science and Engineering (CSSE) at Johns Hopkins University</a>.
 - The ``lib`` folder includes all dependencies required for the FIGInet workflow.
 - All trained models are saved to the ``Model`` folder.
+- The raw error data, consisting of the RMSE and RRMSE values of evaluated models, have been added to the ``Data`` folder for comparison and analysis.

 ## Citation
 ```